-Entrepreneurs starting a business must invest their own equity capital or raise equity capital from other investors.
-Sufficient equity capital is necessary for both startups and existing companies to obtain loans from banks and/or markets.
+Entrepreneurs starting a business must invest their own capital or raise capital from other investors.
+Sufficient capital is necessary for both start-ups and existing companies to obtain loans from banks and/or markets.
 Equity capital and any loans, referred to as debt or debt capital, are used to cover establishment and development costs and to fund machinery, goods and other equipment a business needs for its daily operations.

-Fresh equity capital can be raised by issuing equities, or ownership shares, in the business.
-The most common corporate structure is the limited liability company, where shareholders' liability is limited to their contribution to the company's equity capital.
+Fresh capital can be raised by issuing equities, or ownership shares, in the business.
+The most common corporate structure is the limited liability company, where shareholders' liability is limited to paid-in share capital.
 Shareholders are otherwise not liable for the company's debt or other obligations.
-Norwegian limited liability companies can either be public (ASA) or private (AS) and are regulated by the Norwegian Public Limited Liability Companies Act and the Limited Liability Companies Act (electronic version not available), respectively.
-This legislation includes provisions relating to accounting, dividend distributions and share capital write-downs, which are intended to protect a company's creditors.
+Norwegian limited liability companies can either be public (ASA) or private (AS) and are regulated by the Norwegian Public Limited Liability Companies Act and the Limited Liability Companies Act (electronic versions not available), respectively.
+This legislation includes provisions relating to accounting, dividend distributions and share capital writedowns, which are intended to protect a company's creditors.
 An AS requires a minimum of NOK 30 000 in share capital, while an ASA requires a minimum of NOK 1m.
 Requirements are higher for ASAs because these are companies with a large number of shareholders and/or that wish to be able to raise capital from the general public.
 Listed limited liability companies must be ASAs.
 Boards of ASAs are required to be gender-balanced, but in an AS, one and the same person may be the company's sole shareholder, board member and employee.
+Read more in Appendix 3: Important financial system legislation.

-The accounting profit or loss from the company's activities is added to (or deducted from) equity capital.
+The accounting profit or loss from the company's activities is added to (or deducted from) equity.
 Earnings therefore influence the value of the shares.
 Earnings also often set an upper limit on dividends that can be paid to shareholders.
 The portion of earnings that is not paid out as dividend can be used to repay debt or finance new projects.
-When the business posts a loss, equity capital is reduced and the company can go bankrupt if the loss exceeds the total value of equity capital.
-In the event of bankruptcy, debt capital is given priority over equity capital.
+When the business posts a loss, equity is reduced and the company can go bankrupt if the financial statements show that the value of equity is zero.
+In the event of bankruptcy, once all other claimants have been satisfied, any remaining assets are distributed to the shareholders - ie debt capital is given priority over equity capital.
 Thus, equity investments involve higher risk than investments in debt capital (eg bonds).
 Greater risk implies that equity capital should be expected to yield higher returns than debt capital over time.
-A high equity capital ratio improves a company's ability to survive periods of loss and makes it easier to raise new debt capital.
-Companies operating in an industry where earnings are highly volatile normally have higher equity capital ratios than those operating in industries where earnings are more stable.
+A high equity ratio improves a company's ability to survive periods of loss and makes it easier to raise new debt capital.
+Companies operating in an industry where earnings are highly volatile normally have higher equity ratios than those operating in industries where earnings are more stable.